Types of socialism: Scientific socialism

-The term scientific socialism is used by Friedrich Engels to describe the social-political-economic theory pioneered by Karl Marx.
-The term was coined in 1840 by Pierre-Joseph Proudhon in his book What is Property? to mean a society ruled by a scientific government, i.e., one whose sovereignty rests upon reason, rather than sheer will.
+The term scientific socialism was used by Friedrich Engels to describe the social-political-economic theory pioneered by Karl Marx.
+The term was coined in 1840 by Pierre-Joseph Proudhon in his book What is Property? to mean a society ruled by a scientific government, or one whose sovereignty rests upon reason rather than will.'

 Although the term socialism has come to mean specifically a combination of political and economic science, it is also applicable to a broader area of science encompassing what is now considered sociology and the humanities.
 The distinction between Utopian and scientific socialism originated with Marx, who criticized the Utopian characteristics of French socialism and English and Scottish political economy.
-Engels later argued that Utopian socialists failed to recognize why it was that socialism arose in the historical context that it did, that it arose as a response to new social contradictions of a new mode of production, i.e. capitalism.
-In recognizing the nature of socialism as the resolution of this contradiction and applying a thorough scientific understanding of capitalism, Engels asserted that socialism had broken free from a primitive state and become a science.
+Engels later argued that Utopian socialists failed to recognize why socialism arose in the historical context it did as a response to social contradictions in capitalism.
+In recognizing the nature of socialism as the resolution of this contradiction and applying a scientific understanding of capitalism, Engels asserted that socialism had become a science.